 The Nursing second seven

-- Nurses flock to many arenas.
-They create virtual care environments, devise health care games and apps, work for government agencies and crop up in arenas ranging from transplant to hospice to lactation counseling to the military.
+- Nurses flock to many areas.
+They create virtual care environments, devise health care games and apps, work for government agencies and crop up in areas ranging from transplant to hospice to lactation counseling to the military.

 - Tech savvy is mandatory.
 Nurses perform an endless array of specialized and technical procedures which require technological expertise.

 - Nurses keep their cool.
 Throwing tantrums or taking time to regroup after a patient setback is a luxury those in Nursing don't have.
 Nurses must set emotional boundaries to keep functioning.

 - Even nurses have limits.
 Every nurse has that one thing they can't deal with.
 For some, it's vomit or bodily fluids.
 For others, the sight of a newborn who's suffering.
 That's when they must rely on co-workers to help out.